AwesomeProjectionGames/UnityGameFrameworkImplementations/README.md

 A collection of systems that implement unified game interface from [Game Framework](https://github.com/AwesomeProjectionGames/GameFramework) in Unity.

 ## Modules implemented
-- **POV**: A Point of View (POV) spectate system implementation for GameFramework.
-Provides controllers and components for managing spectating functionality (not camera related).
+- **Spectating**: A spectate system implementation for GameFramework.
+Provides controllers and components for managing spectating functionality (UIs elements of a certain actor) and camera management.
 - **Spawn Point**: An implementation of Spawn Points using the Game Framework interfaces.

 ## Installation